“If-then”: Using Conditional Sentences in Academic Writing

 Significance to Researchers

-In your research, you are likely to either perform your independent experiments or use the outcomes of others’ experiments to conduct a meta-analysis.
-In either case, you will be required to report your evaluation and conclusions.
 In doing so, there will be situations in which the outcomes of your study or even future studies are based on specific conditions.
 Your findings are based on evidence, data, or theory.
 You might present your conclusions as likelihoods that something has already occurred, is presently happening, or will take place at some point.
 This is where a conditional sentence plays a critical role.
+A grammar checker like Trinka can help ensure your conditional sentences are accurately structured, effectively conveying your research findings and conclusions.

 The verb tenses used in the if-clause and the result clause must adhere to the type of conditional being expressed.
 Here’s where Trinka, an AI-driven writing assistant, can help.
 It is the world’s first language enhancement tool that is custom-built for academic and technical writing, and has several exclusive features to make your manuscript ready for the global audience.